 "Tom and his men investigate when an apparently abandoned spaceship causes a series of crashes."

-On this day in 1959, World Of Giants aired "The Smugglers."
-This served as the tenth episode in the program's only season, and here's the plot summary as provided by Wikipedia.org:
+On this day in 1959 (in the U.S.), World Of Giants aired "The Smugglers."
+Officially, this served as the tenth episode in the program's only season, and here's the plot summary as provided by Wikipedia.org:

 "Bill and Mel goes after smugglers who are smuggling people out of China."